Spain or Portugal? which Iberian country is the best destination?

 Spain or Portugal… Portugal or Spain?
 Which should you go to…?
 This is a doubt that emerges in many travelers’ minds.
-Both are well-known tourism hotspots, but most importantly, they offer a wide range of things to do and the guarantee of a great trip.
+Both are well-known tourism hotspots, but most importantly, they offer a wide range of things to do and guarantee of a great trip.
 Here, we will explore what each country offers to help you figure out if you should travel to Portugal or Spain!

 Portugal and Spain are neighbors and rivals since… ever!
 Besides sharing the Iberian Peninsula, they share many characteristics, history, heritage, and even culture.
 To better understand the differences and similarities, we will compare the countries under the following terms: